haynieresearch/marketdata/README.md

 # Market Data [![Build Status](https://travis-ci.com/haynieresearch/marketdata.svg?branch=master)](https://travis-ci.com/haynieresearch/marketdata) [![Codacy Badge](https://api.codacy.com/project/badge/Grade/729efafdf51b47adab28e5d5a83ae067)](https://app.codacy.com/gh/haynieresearch/stock-data?utm_source=github.com&utm_medium=referral&utm_content=haynieresearch/stock-data&utm_campaign=Badge_Grade_Dashboard)
-This program is designed to extract data from a stock market API (currently [AlphaVantage](http://www.alphavantage.co)) and store it into a MySQL database.
+This program is designed to extract data from a stock market API (currently [IEX](https://iexcloud.io/docs/api)) and store it into a MySQL database.

 ## REQUIREMENTS
 * A MySQL/MariaDB master server and read replica with proper access rights.
 Currently, we are using Amazon AWS RDS.
-* An AlphaVantage API key.
+* An IEX Cloud API key.
 Depending on your use, you will need the premium data access due to the high volume of API calls.
 * Python 3.5+
 * Comfortable with terminal environments, this is intended to be an automated tool.